Some kissing related knowledge.

 And sometimes bad for you

 A 10 second kiss can transmit a mind boggling 80 million bacteria, most of them will be harmless but there are diseases that you can catch through smooching.
-The most well known being mononucleosis, but also thinks like herpes, flu and polio.
+The most well known being Glandular Fever, but also viruses like herpes and flu.

 In one weird case a woman in China lost some of her hearing after a particularly passionate kiss burst her eardrum.
 The reduced pressure in her mouth was enough to rupture it, but we’re pretty confident that’s not a common issue.